Christine Teusch: Biography

 From 1923 to 1965, she was the chairwomen of the German National Association of Catholic Girls' Protection Societies in Freiburg im Breisgau.
 Her grave is in the Melaten Cemetery in Köln-Lindenthal.

 Offices

-Teusch was a member of the Zentrumspartei from Imperial times until 1945.
+Teusch was a member of the Centre Party from Imperial times until 1945.
 In 1945 she joined the Christian Democratic Union, and was elected party leader for the British occupation zone after the Second World War.

-In 1919 she became the youngest member of the Nationalversammlung ("National Assembly") and from 1920 to 1933 had a seat in the Reichstag.
+In 1919 she became the youngest member of the Weimar National Assembly and from 1920 to 1933 had a seat in the Reichstag.
 She was elected to the Landtag of North Rhine-Westphalia after the war, from 1947 to 1966.
 She was appointed Minister of Culture of North Rhine-Westphalia on 19 December 1947, which post she retained until she retired from it in 1954.
 While in office, Teusch also contributed to the re-establishment of the Studienstiftung and the German Academic Exchange Service.